ungleich/cdist/docs/src/man1/cdist.rst

     Set log level to debug (deprecated, use -vvv instead)

+.. option:: -q, --quiet

+    Quiet mode: disables logging, including WARNING and ERROR

 .. option:: -v, --verbose

     Increase the verbosity level.
 Every instance of -v increments the verbosity level by one.
-Its default value is 0.
-There are 4 levels of verbosity.
-The order of levels from the lowest to the highest are: ERROR (0), WARNING (1), INFO (2) and DEBUG (3 or higher).
+Its default value is 0 which includes ERROR and WARNING levels.
+    The levels, in order from the lowest to the highest, are:
+    ERROR (-1), WARNING (0), INFO (1), VERBOSE (2), DEBUG (3) TRACE (4 or higher).

 .. option:: -V, --version